ultralytics/ultralytics/docs/en/modes/predict.md

 ## Streaming Source `for`-loop

-Here's a Python script using OpenCV (`cv2`) and YOLOv8 to run inference on video frames.
+Here's a Python script using OpenCV (`cv2`) and YOLO to run inference on video frames.
 This script assumes you have already installed the necessary packages (`opencv-python` and `ultralytics`).

 !!! example "Streaming for-loop"